 The strategic direction of the leadership of St Bartholomew’s C of E Primary School is driven by strong and highly productive partnership work.
 We are firm believers in the effectiveness of system leadership and how this can have a positive impact on the lives and education of all children.
 We strive to improve our own practice and develop leadership capacity through continued involvement in the following partnerships:

-- Inner West Leeds Family of Schools
+1. The Inner West Family of Schools

-- Enhanced Partnerships with Bradford College and Leeds Trinity and All Saints University
+4. Enhanced Partnerships with Bradford College and Leeds Trinity and All Saints University

 The school believes that playing an active role in these partnerships has not only provided outstanding opportunities for continuous professional development of staff, but has provided the opportunity to positively impact children from both inside and outside our setting.